Jan Brueghel and Peter Paul Rubens, “Smell”

 “A sigh isn’t just a sigh.
 We inhale the world and breathe out meaning.
 While we can.
 While we can.”

-Having temporarily lost my sense of smell (and consequently taste) I started wondering how acutely I have been affected by this condition.
-Not being able to rely on my olfactory map has made me feel quite helpless.
-I started researching the topic a little bit and came across a quote by Helen Keller, who compared the sense of smell to a “potent wizard that transports you across thousands of miles and all the years you have lived.”
-I have always had a special reverence for the sense of smell and I decided to investigate a bit where its potency comes from.
+Helen Keller compared the sense of smell to a “potent wizard that transports you across thousands of miles and all the years you have lived.”
 Perhaps smell has a subtle sort of power that consciously we are inclined to underestimate.
-We much more readily sympathize with a person who has lost any other senses than the sense of smell.
+Consequently, we would much more readily sympathize with a person who has lost any other senses than the sense of smell.

-Here come a few scientific facts that I have collected.
-The sense of smell is the most primal sense and the first one to develop.
+It is a scientifically established fact that the sense of smell is the most primal sense and the first one to develop.
 We acquire it while still in the mother’s womb.
 It seems to be crucial for our survival and as such it is related to the base chakra.
 Furthermore, the smell receptors are to be found at the base of the brain.
-All olfactory experiences pass through the limbic system, which is the unconscious, emotional area of the brain, also responsible for the formation of memories.
-One of my favourite writers, Marcel Proust knew that smell could be the royal road to the unconscious memories etched in the dark recesses of our minds:
+All olfactory experiences pass through the limbic system, which is the unconscious, emotional area of the brain, responsible for the formation of memories.
+Marcel Proust knew that smell could be the royal road to the unconscious memories etched in the dark recesses of our minds:

 “…when nothing subsists of an old past, after the death of people, after the destruction of things, alone, frailer but more enduring, more immaterial, more persistent, more faithful, smell and taste still remain for a long time, like souls, remembering, waiting, hoping, on the ruin of all the rest, bearing without giving way, on their almost impalpable droplet, the immense edifice of memory.”